zeinhasan/zeinhasan/README.md

 ## Education:

 #### 1. [Universitas Gadjah Mada](https://www.ugm.ac.id) | Bachelor of Statistics | Yogyakarta `2020-Recently`
+   - Laboratory Assistant of Introduction to Data Mining
+   - Assistant Lecturer of Introduction to Data Mining
+   - Laboratory Assistant of Statistical Computation 2
-   - Laboratory Assistant of Statistical Computation
+   - Laboratory Assistant of Statistical Computation 1
    - Assistant Lecturer of Introduction to Mathematical Statistics 1
    - Laboratory Assistant of Data Exploration and Visualization
    - Assistant Lecturer of Official Statistics